CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 Employees are the key success factors in establishing and maintaining information security in an institution.
 It is they who use or administer technical protection systems, which more or less carefully observe the guidelines and specifications, and who can make safety-relevant errors out of ignorance or intent.
 Therefore, a target group-oriented awareness-raising and training program should be developed and regularly reviewed and updated.

 The technical and organizational measures implemented as part of a security concept affect the individual employees in a variety of ways.
-For example, they may be forced to make regular password changes, be denied access to certain areas of the institution without authorization, have their employee ID cards clearly visible, or attend regular security training sessions.
+For example, they may be forced to make regular password changes, be denied access to certain areas of the institution without authorization, have their ID cards visibly attached, or attend regular security training sessions.

-The aim of any institution should therefore be that all employees recognize, accept and actively support the value and the need for adequate information security for the performance of their duties and the continued existence of the institution.
+The aim of any institution should therefore be that all employees recognize, accept and actively support the value and necessity of adequate information security for the performance of their duties and the continued existence of the institution.
 They should respect the existing rules and measures and their behavior should help to maintain and develop information security.
 They should be able to recognize safety-critical situations as early as possible and to react to them correctly.
 This requires a systematic sensitization of the employees, which is to be anchored in the institution through a continuous process.
 Building on awareness, employees should be provided with all the necessary information and skills through complementary training (see ORP.3.M3 Staff training in how to handle IT safely).
 Awareness and training programs are thus closely related topics that should be given high priority at all organizational levels.
 Management needs to support the measures so that the importance of awareness-raising measures can be recognized and the resources needed for planning, implementation and maintenance are available.

 The following aspects are helpful in designing and building the awareness-raising and training program.